-This course is suitable for 2nd and 3rd year students in Law, Social Sciences (anthropology, sociology of development, public administration), and Humanities (history, area studies, arts).
+This course is suitable for 2nd and 3rd year students in Law, Social Sciences (anthropology, development sociology , public administration), and Humanities (history, area studies, arts).
 Non-Law students should be willing to familiarise themselves with the outlines of law, whereas law students should be willing to engage in subjects beyond the rules of black letter law.
-For this course is a sufficient command of English (IELTS 6.5 or higher) required.
+For this course is a sufficient command of English (IELTS 6.5 or higher) is required.

-The position and role of sharia has for many centuries had a strong impact on the law and governance in Muslim countries.
+For many centuries, the position and role of sharia has had a strong impact on the law and governance in Muslim-majority countries.
 When most of these countries gained independence during the 20th century, their new political elites enacted constitutions and national laws, and established national systems of law and governance.
 Some countries such as Turkey opted for a secular approach.
 Others, like Saudi Arabia, chose to pursue the path of classical sharia as the foundation of their national law.
-Most countries opted initially for an intermediate solution.
-Since the 1970s in several countries a new trend emerged, i.e. Islamising national law – Libya in 1972, 1974 and Iran and Pakistan in 1979.
+Initially, most countries opted for an intermediate solution.
+From the 1970s onwards, however, a process of Islamic resurgence led to the Islamisation of national law in a significant number of countries (e.g. Iran, Libya, Pakistan).
 This has raised both domestic and international concerns about the repercussions for women, minorities, freedom of religion, and humane treatment of suspects and criminals.
-Debates have raged about whether Islam can go together with democracy and human rights.
+Debates have raged about whether Islam is compatible with democracy and human rights.
 Since the 2011 Arab Spring, these questions have acquired new dimensions.

 Objective(s) of the course